Enjoy the Wonderful Benefits of a Healthy Diet Filled with Nutritious Fruits, Vegetables, Whole Foods, and Plant-based Nutritional Supplements

 Nutritional Health Benefits of Fruit and Vegetables

-Fruits and vegetables, especially whole foods, have many vitamins, minerals, and protective plant compounds that improve your overall health and prevent diseases.
+Fruits and vegetables, especially whole foods, are a nutritious healthy diet, because they have many vitamins, minerals, and protective plant compounds that improve your overall health and prevent diseases.
 Due to their nutritional content, it is recommended a minimum intake of eight portions a day.
 Studies indicate that a balanced diet rich in fruits and vegetables reduces the risk of cancer, diabetes, obesity, heart disease, and depression.

 Key Nutrients in Fruits and Vegetables